Blog 10 Best AI Observability Tools for LLMs (2026)

 Prompt and chain-level tracing

-According to a 2025 McKinsey Global AI survey, 51 % of organizations using AI experienced at least one negative consequence from AI inaccuracy, highlighting the need for granular tracing to catch output issues.
+According to a 2025 McKinsey Global AI survey, 51% of organizations using AI have experienced at least one negative consequence from AI use, and nearly a third trace a consequence specifically to inaccuracy, the exact failure mode granular tracing is built to catch.

-Chain-level tracing supports reproducibility by capturing full execution logs, allowing teams to replay faulty sessions in observability dashboards or evaluation playgrounds, evaluate where agent decisions break down, and understand interdependencies across components like retrievers or memory buffers.
+Chain-level tracing captures full execution logs, so teams can replay faulty sessions, see where agent decisions break down, and trace dependencies across retrievers or memory buffers.

 Monitoring RAG pipelines and vector store performance